Sports massage therapy can:

 Athletes who cross-train know more workouts help improve performance.
 But some people neglect recovery, which is just as important.
 When you allow time for a full recovery, you then have the ability to push previous boundaries.

 Don't carry your soreness and stiffness from your last workout with you.
 Take steps to speed your recovery so you can achieve a higher level in your next workout.
 Massage is a way to recover completely by tending to specific muscle groups used in sports activity.
-Regular massage has the following benefits:

 Well-trained athletes are complete: eating properly, training efficiently, relaxing, getting massages, and pursuing other interests besides sports.
 They are able to balance physical training, mental training, massage, relaxation, and rest.